DIAGNijmegen/website-content/content/pages/members/renate-dinnessen.md

 name: Renate Dinnessen
 template: people-single
 picture: people/Renate_Dinnessen.jpg
-position: PhD Candidate
+position: Postdoctoral Researcher
 active: yes
 groups: diag
 default_group: diag
 email: renate.dinnessen@radboudumc.nl
 office: Route 767
-telephone:
-type: phd
+type: postdoc
 linkedin: https://www.linkedin.com/in/renate-dinnessen/
 check_staff: Colin Jacobs
-check_date: 2026-07-31
+check_date: 2027-07-31

-Renate Dinnessen is a PhD candidate in the [Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl/) at the Medical Imaging Department of Radboud University Medical Center.
-She finished the Master’s programme of Epidemiology at Maastricht University and the Bachelor’s programme of Medical Imaging and Radiotherapy at the Fontys University of Applied Sciences.
+Renate Dinnessen is a postdoctoral researcher in the [Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl/) at the Medical Imaging Department of Radboud University Medical Center.

+She obtained her Master’s degree in Epidemiology at Maastricht University after obtaining her Bachelor’s degree in Medical Imaging and Radiotherapy at the Fontys University of Applied Sciences.

-In August 2022, she joined the [project/amara] project.
+In August 2022, she joined DIAG as a PhD candidate on the [project/amara] project, under the supervision of [member/colin-jacobs].
 The goal of this project is to improve risk stratification of incidental and screen-detected lung nodules using AI algorithms.
-This will accelerate the identification of malignant nodules and limit unnecessary work-up for benign nodules, therefore improving the quality of life of patients and reducing healthcare costs.
-She is supervised by [member/colin-jacobs].
+This has the potential to accelerate the identification of malignant nodules and limit unnecessary work-up for benign nodules, therefore improving the quality of life of patients and reducing healthcare costs.

+In August 2026, she continued her research as a postdoctoral researcher under the supervision of [member/colin-jacobs].